Last Updated on March 1, 2023 by Rei Garnet

 When do rabbits sleep?

 Rabbits are most active at dusk and dawn.
 They usually sleep in between their active hours.
-On average, rabbits sleep for about 8.4-11 hours per day in short bursts usually after eating.
+On average, rabbits sleep for about 8.4–11 hours per day in short bursts, usually after eating.

 Do rabbits sleep in the dark?

-Just make sure that they have access to sunlight because they use it to tell when to wake up and when to sleep.
+Just make sure that they have access to sunlight because they use it to determine when to wake up and when to sleep.
 Blocking sunlight for long periods of time could lead to confusion and stress.

 Do rabbits sleep at night?

-Do rabbits sleep on their side?
+Do rabbits sleep on their sides?